emanoel-bruno/Funny-Shell-Script/README.md

 # Funny Shell Script

+This is a collection of scripts made to show how funny can be progamming with shell

 ## Spider Pig

 This is a program made with shell script that show the image of "spider pig" from simpsons ad play the it's song.